mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \end{bmatrix}
 $$

 Where each of the $\theta_i$ are the parameters of the policy.
-Because this is a very simple example our input state $x$ is constant (specifically, always 1), and as a result these parameters represent the _relative_ probabilities of each action.
+Because this is a very simple example our input state $x$ is constant (specifically, always 1), and as a consequence these parameters represent the _relative_ probabilities of each action.

 $$
 a | x
 $$

 This should be read as _$a$ given $x$_, and it means that the policy is a conditional probability distribution.
-In other words, this means that the policy is a function that returns the probability of each of the possible actions given a state.
+In other words, this means that the policy is a function that returns $a$ the probabilities of each of the possible actions given a state $x$.

 $$
 softmax(x \Theta)
 $$

-Now this part of the expression contains the actual guts of our policy.
-It shows that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function (again, $x$ is 1 in our example, so this simplifies to $\Theta$).
+Now this part of the expression does the policy's heavy lifting.
+It says that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function (again, $x$ is 1 in our example, so this simplifies to $\Theta$).
 The softmax function transforms a vector of abitrary numbers into a probability distribution.
 It does this by exponentiating each element of the vector and then normalizing the result by dividing it by the sum of all of the vector's exponetiated elements.

 $$
 softmax(z) = \frac{e^{z}}{\sum_{i} e^{z_i}}